encukou/pypi-support/name-retention/README.md

     This is our third and final attempt to reach you.
-If you do not reply in two weeks, we will recommend that the PyPI Administrators transfer ownership of PROJECT to CANDIDATE.
+If you do not reply in two weeks, we will recommend that the PyPI Administrators transfer ownership of "$PROJECT" to $CANDIDATE.

 #### common end